TheDaemoness/IceAndShadow3/README.md

 _Here be Navistra-scaled dragons.
 This mod is heavily WIP and should be considered entirely unfit for purpose until version 0.1.0.0, and mostly incomplete until version 1.0.0.0_

+_Until then, this every 0.0.x version should be considered backward-incompatible, and every 0.0.0.x version forwards-incompatible._

 # Ice and Shadow III
 __A brutal post-endgame dimension mod for Minecraft 1.13 + Forge.__